 Tallinn Christmas trees from the last years

-The Christmas tree of 2019 is again from Tallinn.
+The Christmas tree of 2019 was from Tallinn.
 The majestic spruce was standing in Haabersti district, on Rõika Street.

 The tree was a 150 years-old spruce from the lands of Saare family in Vääna-Jõesuu 30 kilometres from Tallinn.
 In 2017 there were 14 candidates for the Christmas tree, but none of the trees filled all the demands so the committee chose the tree among the candidates of 2016.